What is the current enrollment of Trinity Christian School?

 How is the TCS Academic year scheduled?

-Our academic year is based on two semesters.
+Our academic year is based on two semesters, with two quarters each.

-The Middle School and Senior High has two quarters per semester.
 In the Middle School and High School (6th-12th grade), we utilize a block schedule with 80-minute classes that meet every other day for each subject.
 There is a 30-minute study hall daily for middle school and high school students.
 Each week alternates between, what we call, Red and Navy days.
-Students with English on a "Red" day for example, will meet three times one week and two the next (i.e., Monday, Wednesday and Friday one week and Tuesday and Thursday, the next).
-Hard copies and electronic copies of color coded calendars are available for parents and students.
+Students with English on a "Red" day, for example, will meet three times one week and two the next (i.e., Monday, Wednesday and Friday one week and Tuesday and Thursday, the next).

 How do you divide your campuses and grades?